pplmx/setup-custom-action-by-ts/docs/development.md

-# Development Guide for setup-me-action
+# Development Guide for setup-custom-action-by-ts

-Welcome to the development guide for `setup-me-action`!
+Welcome to the development guide for `setup-custom-action-by-ts`!
 This document will guide you through setting up your development environment, running tests, building the project, and maintaining code quality.

 ## Table of Contents